JetBrains/teamcity-documentation/topics/ssh-exec.md

 <td>

-Specify a new\-line delimited set of commands that will be executed in the remote shell.
+Specify a new-line delimited set of commands that will be executed in the remote shell.
 The remote shell will be started in the home directory of an authenticated user.
 The shell output will be available in the TeamCity build log.

 </td></tr></table>